ietf-wg-asdf/SDF/sdf.md

 using a pattern of "⁠`[a-z$][A-Za-z$0-9]*`").
-Names with `$` signs are intended to be used for functions separate from most other names; for instance, in this specification `$comment` is used for the comment quality, the presence or absence of which does not change the meaning of the SDF model.
+Names with `$` signs are intended to be used for functions separate from most other names; for instance, in this specification `$comment` is used for the comment quality (the presence or absence of a `$comment` quality does not change the meaning of the SDF model).
 Names that are composed of multiple English words can use the "lowerCamelCase" convention {{CamelCase}} for indicating the word boundaries; no other use is intended for upper case letters in quality